Nirmal Baba Exposed.

 “How did Nirmaljit Singh Narula become Nirmal Baba?”

-The channel claimed:
+The channel aired:

-- “This miracle guru earns over one crore rupees from one Samagam aka Nirmal Darbar (a mass gathering of devotees).
+- “This miracle guru earns over one crore rupees from one Nirmal Baba Samagam, aka Nirmal Darbar (a mass gathering of devotees).”

-The News Channel Grilled Nirmal Baba Further
+The News Channel Exposed Nirmal Baba Further

 “Why is Nirmal Baba charging money?
 Shouldn’t he suggest remedies for free?”